 Mental Health First Aid is a training program that brings people together to learn and speak openly about mental health challenges and crises.
 It is a safe space that fosters a sense of community and teaches people how to identify and help a friend, family member or colleague who may be experiencing a mental health or substance use challenge.

-The Born This Way Foundation recently teamed up with the National Council for Behavioral Health to train 150,000 people by the end of the year.
+The Born This Way Foundation recently teamed up with the National Council for Mental Wellbeing to train 150,000 people by the end of the year.
 Read more here.

 Thanks to Born This Way Foundation’s study, we have a deeper understanding about how young people view, manage and prioritize their mental health.
 We view the study as a call to action for everyone to learn how to better support the young people in their lives – and Mental Health First Aid is part of the answer.